-There are two kinds of eclipse Solar and Lunar.
-Usually there are two of each over the year.
+There are two different eclipses – a solar eclipse and a lunar eclipse.
+Usually there are two of each in a year.

 A lunar eclipse happens at a Full Moon.
 The Earth is between the Sun and Moon, casting a shadow on the Moon’s surface.
 This is only visible to us if the exact time of the full Moon occurs during the night in our time zone.
 The culmination of tension and agitation at this time is very powerful.